DaveMielke/NBP/b2g/ui/doc/tables.rst

 * Adding dot 7 to a related punctuation symbol, e.g. adding dot 7 to the dollar sign for the cent sign.

-* The superscript digits are rendered by adding dot 7 to the representation of the corresponding regular digit.
+* The superscript digits are rendered by adding dot 7 to the representations of the corresponding regular digits.

-* The subscript digits are rendered by adding dot 8 to the representation of the corresponding regular digit.
+* The subscript digits are rendered by adding dot 8 to the representations of the corresponding regular digits.

 .. include:: tbl-braille-symbols.rst